kar11nko/Practice_1/README.md

 ## Acknowledgments

 I want to thank Aman for his help.
 As they say, teamwork makes a dreamwork!
 We solved everything together.
-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free